pragmalingu/pragmalingu/docs/data-comparisson.md

 **Description:**<br> This collection was originally collected and labeled by Carnegie Group, Inc. and Reuters, Ltd. In the `README.txt` file are further informations documented. <br>
 The files are in SGML format, so it's useful to get familiar with that language first.
-Already split in Train, Test and Not-Used set which is very helpful, also topics and relations between the topics are documented which makes this collectiojn a very usefull one for pragmatic search development.
-But only half of the documents are assigned to topics, so there is a wide range of not marked documents
+It's already split in Training and Test sets by the tag `LEWISSPLIT`, also topics and relations between the topics are documented which makes this collectiojn a very usefull one for pragmatic search development.
+But it has to be noted that only half of the documents were manually assigned to topics, so there are unlabled documents which are marked by `LEWISSPLIT="NOT-USED"`.<br>
+The collection is a multi-labled one, so one document can be assigned to more than one topic.

 **Documents:**<br>
 The files `reut2-000.sgm` to `reut2-021.sgm` contain 21.578 documents that are in SGML format.
 The start of every document is marked with